starcitizen-lug/knowledge-base/wiki/Home.md

 > - MangoHud v0.6.8+r140 has a bug that can cause retro-looking graphics.
 To fix, upgrade to v0.6.9 or later.

 #### Nvidia News
+> (Oct 9, 2023) **Crash when taking shield damage in-game***
+> - There is a shield rendering bug that causes the game to crash.
+It seems to affect 1000 series cards.
+> - There is currently no known workaround other than switching cards.
+We recommend AMD.

 > (Aug 10, 2023) **Driver v535.98 may break vulkan, steam, and/or everything**
 > - If you are affected by this, downgrade to v535.86 to fix.